kohlhofer/Crossings/chapters/chapter-01.md

 From his pocket, he takes the coffee tin with the earthworms.
 Three worms, fat and dark.
 He threads one onto the hook, careful not to kill it too quickly.
 The worm twists, seeking earth that is not there.
 He casts the line, watches it disappear into the brown water, counts the ripples as they fade.

-The river takes what it wants.
-Sometimes it gives back.

-A boat appears through the mist, Reed at the oars.
+A boat appears through the morning haze, Reed at the oars.
 The old man rows with steady strokes, his boat low in the water with the weight of his nets.
 Their eyes meet across the water.
 Reed nods, raises one hand briefly from the oar.
 He nods back.
 No words pass between them.

 Reed's boat carries the smell of fish and tar, the sound of water against wood.
 The old man's face is weathered, his hands cracked from years of rope and net.
 His boat is older than most, patched and re-patched, but it holds.
 A flask catches the light from beneath the seat, its metal worn smooth by handling.

-The boat drifts past, dissolving into the morning haze.
-The river carries them both, each in their own direction, each in their own silence.
+The boat drifts past, dissolving again into the haze.
+The river carries them both, each in their own direction.

 He remains on the dock, listening to the water.
 Soon the day will begin in earnest.
 The town will wake, children will run to the river, women will hang laundry, men will gather on porches.